 You can start to put together a picture of what’s happened here.

-Airports have been asked to place a focus on a wide range of passengers with hidden disabilities.
+Airports have been asked to place a focus on a wide range of passengers with hidden disabilities, something they are failing at currently.
 They haven’t broken down the specifics of the many different disabilities some face.
 As a result, there’s a massive lack of focus on the passenger’s entire experience.

 Ideally, those involved in the passenger journey at an airport should sit around a table and start to understand deaf customers’ needs when undertaking a journey.
 If they did, they would make different decisions for sure.
 Those decisions would lead to a much more inclusive and appropriate outcome as they’d all have a deeper level of understanding of the customer’s needs.

-Ironically, out of all of those with hidden disabilities, the largest passenger group is made up of deaf people and those with a hearing loss.
+The largest passenger group with hidden disabilities is made up of deaf people and those with a hearing loss.
 This group makes up a total of 11 million people across the UK.
 Yet the least effort has been made to serve and support these customers.

 It’s apparent airports still have a long way to go before they provide an entirely smooth experience for deaf passengers.
 I’d suggest the online experience is a good place to start to make a big difference for the deaf customer experience.